AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/activity-stream.md

 ## Manage an activity

 Some activities are in a _running_ or _pending_ status.
 You can act on a running activity, such as canceling a running deployment.
-The following tabs show two methods of canceling an activity: the Cloud Console or the Cloud CLI.
+The following tabs show two methods of canceling an activity: the [!DNL Cloud Console] or the Cloud CLI.

 >[!BEGINTABS]